Abdisamad6378/requirement-analysis/README.md

 Key Techniques: Organizing formal reviews and walkthroughs of the SRS, creating prototypes for early feedback, and developing test cases to ensure each requirement can be tested upon completion.

+"Types of reqirement".

+Functional Requirements (FRs)
+Definition: Functional Requirements describe what the system must do—the specific behaviors, functions, and features it must have.
+They define the interactions between the system and its users, and between the system and other external systems.
+They are typically expressed as "The system shall..." and are directly visible to the end-user.

+Examples for the Booking Management System:

+FR1 (User Authentication): The system shall allow a user to create a new account by providing an email address and a password.

+FR2 (Booking Creation): The system shall allow a registered user to book a service by selecting a date, time, and providing the number of guests.

+FR3 (Availability Check): The system shall display available time slots for a selected service in real-time, preventing the selection of booked slots.

+FR4 (Admin Management): The system shall allow an administrator to view, confirm, and cancel any booking made by any user.

+FR5 (Notification): The system shall automatically send an email confirmation to the user upon successful booking creation.

+Non-Functional Requirements (NFRs)
+Definition: Non-Functional Requirements describe how well the system performs its functions.
+They define the quality attributes, constraints, and performance criteria of the system.
+They are often called the "-ilities" and are sometimes only noticed by the user if they are absent or poorly implemented.

+Examples for the Booking Management System:

+NFR1 (Performance): The system shall load any webpage completely in under 3 seconds under normal load.
+Checking for available time slots shall return results in less than 1 second.

+NFR2 (Usability): A first-time user shall be able to successfully complete a booking within 3 minutes without any external guidance.
+The system shall comply with WCAG 2.1 AA accessibility standards.

+NFR3 (Security): All user passwords shall be hashed using the bcrypt algorithm before storage.
+Customer users shall only be able to view and modify their own bookings.

+NFR4 (Availability): The web application shall be available for use 99.8% of the time, with scheduled maintenance communicated at least 24 hours in advance.

+NFR5 (Scalability): The system shall be designed to handle a 50% increase in simultaneous users without a significant degradation in performance.